epengao/SuPlayer/README.md

 line:36 #define EC_OS_Win32 1 ---->  #define EC_OS_iOS 1

 ####Contract Me:
-If there is any problem or bugs you found, please send me email: <epengao@126.com>
+If there is any problem or bugs you found, please send me email: <epengao@126.com> Gao Peng